 If the rinsing alone does not ease the pain, you may need to try a pain reliever.
 In the beginning, you may also find that your lips, cheeks, and tongue are irritated as they become adjusted to the braces.
-We can provide wax for you to place over your braces that should lessen the discomfort.
+We can provide wax for you to place over your braces to lessen the discomfort.

 It is a possibility that your wires and bands could come loose.
-In this does happen, contact us as soon as you can in order for us to evaluate and repair the orthodontic appliance.
+If this does happen, contact us as soon as you can in order for us to evaluate and repair the orthodontic appliance.
 If any pieces come off, make sure to bring it into the office with you.

-It is possible for you to perform a temporary fix by using the back of a spoon or the eraser end of a pencil to gently ease the wire back into place.
-If the loose wire is irritating your lips or cheeks while you are waiting to get into the office, place wax or a wet cotton ball over the broken wire for temporary relief from the irritation.
+It is possible for you to perform a temporary fix by using the back of a spoon or the eraser end of a pencil to gently ease the wire back into place if the loose wire is irritating your lips or cheeks while you are waiting to get into the office, place wax or a wet cotton ball over the broken wire for temporary relief from the irritation.

 You will want to work hard to take care of your orthodontic appliances since a damaged appliance can just add to the length of your treatment.
 The consistent pressure of the appliance on your teeth is what moves them into proper alignment.
-If there are any questions on your appliances feel free to give our office a call.
+If there are any questions about your appliances feel free to give our office a call.

 During your treatment, it is perfectly fine for you to continue in your athletic activities.
 We definitely recommend that you wear a mouthguard while playing sports.
-This is one of those situations where it is worth finding the best mouth guard available for maximum protection.
+This is one of those situations where it is worth finding the best mouthguard available for maximum protection.